roquemike/CS50X-Final-Project/project/readme.md

 ### Google Text to Speech

-The Application uses Googles Text to Speech to generate the Audio files.
+The Application uses Googles Text to Speech to generate the Audio files.<br />
-The Google Text to Speech Package needs to be installed first in the ide to make the gTTx library available.
+The Google Text to Speech Package needs to be installed first in the ide to make the gTTx library available.<br />

 Run the command from ide to install gTTs package